 Stress, exhaustion, and low blood pressure can trigger essential tremors and increase their severity.

-Most people who develop essential tremors after brain injury already have a genetic risk factor for it.
-Though sometimes damage to certain parts of the brain will trigger it, even if the person has no family history.
+Most people who develop essential tremors after a brain injury already have a genetic risk factor for it.
+Sometimes damage to certain parts of the brain will trigger it, even if the person has no family history.